Curtiss O-52 Owl

-The Curtiss O-52 Owl was an observation aircraft used by the United States Army Air Corps before and during World War II.
+The Curtiss O-52 Owl is an observation aircraft used by the United States Army Air Corps before and during World War II.
+They were used for anti-submarine searches in Americas and by lend-lease also used on the Eastern Front in Europe by the Soviets.

 Design and development

 Developed in 1939, the Curtiss O-52 was the last "heavy" observation aircraft developed for the US Army Air Corps.
 The concept of the two-seat observation aircraft, classed as the "O" series aircraft, dated to World War I, and in 1940, the Army Air Corps ordered 203 Curtiss O-52s for observation duties.

-By 1941, the O-52 was no match for modern combat conditions.
+Curtis designated it the Curtiss Model 85, and it was powered by a Pratt & Whitney Wasp radial engine.